volojs/create-responsive-template/README.md

 You can do development using the `myproject/www` directory in your browser.

-If you answered "y" to the GitHub Pages question, then the built, AppCache-enabled project will be in `myproject/www-built`.
+If you answered "n" to the GitHub Pages question, then the built, AppCache-enabled project will be in `myproject/www-built`.

 If you answered "y" to the GitHub Pages question, then the built project